AnkitSharma585/BooksV1/README.md

-# Reading List App using prop
+# Reading List App using props

 practicing props system with this version of books app.